 Toilets on ships have been called heads for several hundred years.
 The word comes from the location of the crapper in the bow or “head” of sailing ships.
 Ships cannot sail directly into the wind so the bow will always have a breeze coming in from behind or the side to take away any unpleasant odours.

 The place where sailors answered a call of nature was above the water line and equipped with slats in the floor.
 Waves provided a flushing function, but this carried the inherent danger of being washed away with your poo.
 Timing was everything.

-Nowadays, of course, we’re all modern and nautical toilets are just like those used by landlubbers.
+Nowadays, of course, we are all modern and nautical toilets are just like those used by landlubbers.

 New Deep Water Head Developed